bioexcel/qmmm_bpg/docs/overview/overview.rst

 Information on setting up the parameters for the QMMM section can be found here: :doc:`../input_preparation/QMMM_parameterisation`

-Settings for this will depend highly on your choice of QM region.
+Settings for this will depend highly on your choice of the QM region.

 Information on setting the QM treatment can be found here: :doc:`../input_preparation/QM_treatment`

-It is good practice to start with simple method for the XC functional and then check that the QM set up has been done correctly before increasing the complexity and deciding on most accurate or appropirate method for your system.
+It is good practice to start with a simple method for the XC functional and then check that the QM set up has been done correctly before increasing the complexity and deciding on a more accurate or appropirate method for your system.

-You should first calculate just the ENERGY of the system and check that this is sensible and that the SCF converges.
-This will ensure that there are not any errors in your DFT setup or QM atom selection.
+You should first calculate just the ENERGY of the system and check that the SCF converges and that the energy is sensible.
+This will ensure that there are no errors in your DFT setup or QM atom selection.

 Before running a production QM/MM calculation the value of the CUTOFF should be converged for the final choice of BASIS_SET, XC_FUNCTIONAL and any other parameters.
 How to do this